Welfare and Spending Effects

 This paper demonstrates that macroeconomic modeling has finally advanced to the point where we can make reasonably credible assessments of the effects of alternative policies of the kinds that have been tried.
 The key developments have been both the advent of national registry datasets that can measure crucial microeconomic phenomena and the creation of tools of heterogeneous agent macroeconomic modeling that can match those micro facts and glean their macroeconomic implications.

 The tools we are using could be reasonably easily modified to evaluate a number of other policies.
 For example, in the COVID-driven recession, not only was the duration of UI benefits extended, but those benefits were also supplemented by substantial payments to all UI recipients.
-We did not calibrate the model to match this particular policy, but the framework could easily accommodate such an analysis.
+We did not calibrate the model to match this particular policy, but the framework could accommodate such an analysis.

 Appendices